xinshitn/nextPls-doc/source/en/crossborder/index.html.md

 Donations | Donations/Gifts

 # Errors
-### These are error codes that will be returned in the body of API responses
+These error codes would be returned in the body of API responses.

 Error Code | Description
 --------- | -------